 Since our dataset only includes data from three stations, it is not possible to calculate the location of each earthquake in the record, which would aid our understanding of the source processes for the clusters.
 Instead, we employed the SVD method (Rubinstein and Ellsworth, 2010) to calculate relative amplitudes (and by extension, relative moments) and relative time differences (Fig. 4).
-While relative amplitudes for both clusters remain the same throughout each lifespan (Fig. 4B), the relative time differences have positive and negative trends for Cluster cluster 1 and 2, respectively (Fig. 4C).
+While relative amplitudes for both clusters remain the same throughout each lifespan (Fig. 4b), the relative time differences

+- have positive and negative trends for Cluster 1 and 2, respectively (Fig. 4c).
 This suggests changes in either seismic velocity or source-receiver distance.
 The presence of a cluster generally implies a relatively stable source volume for the earthquakes, allowing for displacement within a quarter-wavelength (Geller and Mueller, 1980).
-However, De Angelis (2009) used CWI to estimate a source migration of 235 m for a cluster at Soufrière Hills volcano, Montserrat.
-Determining relative relocation for the cluster events at Unzen volcano is difficult due to the low number of stations available, but published locations have shown that the vast majority of earthquakes during our period of analysis occurred in the shallow subsurface (<1 km below summit; Nakada et al., 1999; Umakoshi et al., 2008).
+However, De Angelis (2009) used CWI to estimate a source migration of 235 m for a cluster - at Soufrière Hills volcano, Montserrat.
+Determining relative relocation for the cluster events at Unzen volcano is difficult due to the low number of stations available, but published locations have shown that the vast majority of earthquakes during our period of analysis occurred in the shallow subsurface (< 1 km below summit; Nakada et al., 1999; Umakoshi et al., 2008).

 Using CWI, we analysed the stacked waveforms from Cluster 1 and 2 to assess changes in relative source locations (Fig. 5).
 We measured displacements of up to 100 m from the original position towards the end of each cluster's lifetime.
 However, displacements measured in the codas are relatively small, remaining close to zero.

 This shows that the position of scatterers remained relatively fixed during this period.
-Additionally, the calculated displacements are sensitive to which bandpass filter is used (Fig. 5B, C, E and F).
-However, as each waveform stack indicates a low-frequency nature (1-5 Hz, Fig. 3B, C) we do not consider displacements in the higher bandpass filter as relevant.
-The results presented in Figure 5 do not account for errors that are due to the choice of source models and seismic velocities (see Sect.
-2.6).
-For the former, it is reasonable to expect the displacement occurs along a fault plane rather than an explosive or point source; no explosions were reported at Unzen during the spine formation (Nakada et al., 1999).
+Additionally, the calculated displacements are sensitive to which bandpass filter is used (Fig. 5b, c, e and f).
+However, as each waveform stack indicates a low-frequency nature (1-5 Hz, Fig. 3b and c) we do not consider displacements in the higher bandpass filter as relevant.
 Using seismic velocities measured in Unzen dome rock samples in various pressure and temperature conditions (see Sect.
-2.6 here; Scheu et al., 2006) consistent with those measured during the Unzen Scientific Drilling Project (see Sect.
-2.6 here; Ikeda et al., 2008) we estimate that these displacements cannot explain the entire relative time difference trend seen in Fig. 4C.
-Therefore, we ascribe the relative time differences in both clusters (Fig.4C) to source displacements and an increase and decrease in seismic velocities for Cluster 1 and 2, respectively.
-Such characteristic opposite trends must derive from a common phenomenon with different conditions, as described by our conceptual model (Sect.
+2.6 here; Scheu et al., 2006) we estimate that these displacements cannot explain the entire relative time difference trend seen in Fig. 4c.
+Therefore, we ascribe the relative time differences in both clusters (Fig. 4c) to source displacements and an increase and decrease in seismic velocities from a common phenomenon with different conditions, as described by our conceptual model (Sect.
 4.4).

-505 4.4 A conceptual model
+4.4 A conceptual model